RadioNoiseE/apltex/README.md

 aplTeX is a minimal TeX distribution built on LuaTeX and Web2C.
 It includes:

-- **Engine**: Statically linked LuaTeX compiled with HarfBuzz and LuaJIT.
+- **Engine**: Statically linked LuaTeX compiled with HarfBuzz and Lua5.3.
 - **Fonts**: TFM and Type1 (Computer Modern, AMSFonts, Manual fonts).
 - **Format**: Unicode aware plain-LuaTeX (original `plain.tex` modified for eTeX, pdfTeX and LuaTeX).